JaredTMurray/Crowdfunding-ETL/README.md

 backers_info was imported as a Dataframe backers_master_df.
 Then I used a for loop to iterate through backers_master_df to print off the list of values for each row and was placed into a dictionary.
 A backers_df DataFrame was created with
-- the 'backer_id',
+- the 'backer_id'
-- 'cf_id',
+- 'cf_id'
-- 'name', and
+- 'name' and
 - 'email' as columns.
 The results are in input and output 58 from the above mentioned file.
+Finally for this deliverable, the backers_df Dataframe was exprted into [backer_info](#) as an cvs file

 •	The alphanumeric "backer_id" string identification number is extracted without extra characters.
 •	The numeric "cf_id" string identification number is extracted without extra characters.
 •	The "name" string value is extracted without extra characters.
 (5 pt)